agungsepruloh/product_barcode/account_product_barcode/readme/DESCRIPTION.rst

-This module will help you to use product barcode and barcode scanner in sales module.
+This module will help you to use product barcode and barcode scanner in the Invoicing module.